kanchan-kumar/Angular2-Examples/README.md

 # Angular2 Examples Set.
-Angular 2 sample example set created with angular-cli.
-The project contain basic examples with all building blocks of angular2. you can check the routes.ts file for example detail.
+*Angular 2* sample example set created with angular-cli.
+The project contain basic examples with all building blocks of angular2. you can check the **routes.ts** file for example detail. </br>

 Routes = [
   {path: '', component: HelloNG2Component},